How we analyze returns?

 Factor 3:

-The total worth of a company is called the “enterprise value”.
-This is the number people negotiate over when they sell and buy entire companies.
+The total worth of a company is called the “enterprise value.”
+This is the number people negotiate over when they buy and sell entire companies.
 The relationship between the operating profit and the enterprise value is the valuation, which is measured in what we are going to call the multiplier.
 The multiplier represents the relationship between the annual profit of a firm and the price that a purchaser is willing to pay for that profit.
-The more she pays in relation to the profit, the higher the multiplier.
+The more they pay in relation to the profit, the higher the multiplier.

 Operating profit × multiplier = enterprise value